dersonsena/docker-php-nginx-dev/README.md

 ### PHP

-You can custumize some php ini params.
-The posibles variables and their default values are shown below:
+You can customize some php ini params.
+The possibles variables and their default values are shown below:

 ```yaml
 version: '3.5'